axismaps/axis-jekyll/_posts/2016-06-10-setting-up-a-mapserver-again.md

 ![The pancakes again]({{ site.baseurl }}/media/posts/2016/06/pancakes.jpg)

 Unlike the previous guide, this one won't cover basics of Linux and the command line.
-It's also written for a Red Hat Enterprise Linux 7.2 server instead of Ubuntu.
+It's also written for a Red Hat Enterprise Linux (RHEL) 7.2 server instead of Ubuntu.
 Let's do it.

 ## Provision the server